 - Add 1 cup of the flour and mix well.

-- Continue to add flour, until you reach until it turns into a non-sticky dough.
+- Continue to add flour until it turns into a non-sticky dough.

-- On a lightly floured surface, roll out and cut into shapes, around 1/4 inch thick.
+- Roll out and cut into shapes around 1/4 inch thick on a lightly floured surface.

 - Bake for 20-30 minutes on a lightly greased baking sheet until golden brown.

 - Cool and store in an airtight container.